allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 #### Event queue

-During process of migration _source database_ can constantly receive writes, which _mongo-migration-stream_ is listening to with Mongo Change Streams.
+During process of migration _source database_ can constantly receive changes, which _mongo-migration-stream_ is listening to with Mongo Change Streams.
 Events from the stream are saved in the queue, for later sending to the _destination database_.
-Currently _mongo-migration-stream_ provides two implementations of the queue, where one implementation stores data in RAM, while second one persists data on the disk.
+Currently _mongo-migration-stream_ provides two implementations of the queue, where one implementation stores the data in RAM, while second one persists the data on a disk.

-In memory implementation can be used for databases with low traffic, or for testing purposes, or on machines with sufficient amount of RAM (because events are stored as objects on JVM heap).
+In memory implementation can be used for databases with low traffic, or for testing purposes, or on machines with sufficient amount of RAM (as events are stored in forms of objects on JVM heap).

 ```kotlin
 // In memory queue implementation